-In all 357 caregivers were recruited into the study and interviewed using a well-structured questionnaire.
+In all 357 caregivers, constituting 34.8% of the sampling frame, were recruited into the study and interviewed using a well-structured questionnaire.
 A sample size of 320, with 10% non-response, adding to 352 was initially selected based on the average number of caregivers in each EA.
 This number was also arrived based on statistical recommendation for such research works that adopt multivariate analytical approach.
 For instance, Roscoe as cited by Hoque and Sowar (2017) acclaim that in multivariate research such as multivariate regression analysis, the sample size must be at least 10 times the number of items in the study, in this case the various constructs in the UTAUT model.
-This study also employed regression analysis with a total of 23 items, both dependent and independent inclusive.
+This study also employed regression analysis with a total of 20 items, both dependent and independent inclusive.